 Steps should be taken to curb the effects that continued growth, both residential and commercial, have on our rural character.
 Landscaping of commercial properties can have a dramatic effect on their appearance from the road.
-To help maintain and improve the experience that our township provides, a dark sky policy that addresses such things as security lighting, digital and lighted signs and light trespass from one property to the next would minimize the loss of view of the night sky.
+Plans to accomplish this should be included in any new site plan applications through a landscaping plan.
+Current commercial properties should be encouraged to pursue good landscaping practices.
+To help maintain and improve the experience that our township provides, a dark sky policy should be developed that addresses such things as security lighting, digital and lighted signs and light trespass from one property to the next would minimize the loss of view of the night sky.
 Lighting that is lower on the Kelvin scale, motion sensor lights, timers, night mode dimming and shielded light sources that direct light down and away from adjacent properties will be beneficial at little to no added expense to both commercial and residential owners.